 FAQ

 Why don't you put your music in your ads?

-We do!
-The music in the ads is our music.
+We do - The music in the ads is our music.
 In the ads, When Diamond says, "it sounds like this," and then the ad plays snippets of our actual songs, that's the music.
 The songs are in the ads.
-They are literally actually right there.
+They are literally right there.

+FAQ